This information is currently being revised, and will be updated throughout this week (3 August) and beyond.

 Further advice and guidance is available from the NHS Inform website.

 We will work very closely with Public Health who will be responsible for advising schools and North Ayrshire Council.
 Should a school need to temporarily close we have developed contingency plans for blended learning which we will communicate with parents/carers as quickly and as clearly as possible should this happen.

 How will we best support our pupils with ASN, distressed pupils and more vulnerable pupils in mainstream?

 Guidance has been sent to school on recommendations for supporting ASN, including guidance on supporting distressed pupils.

 Are soft furnishings allowed for ASN pupils, for example, if they have their own personal space within a classroom?

-The number of soft furnishings will be kept to a minimum as per SG guidance.
+The number of soft furnishings will be kept to a minimum as per Scottish Government guidance.

-How will we support pupils with ASN to understand expectations around social distancing, hygiene, etc?
+How will we support pupils with ASN to understand expectations around physical distancing, hygiene, etc?